spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 Sales management has discretion on how to cover a team member's territory while they are on leave.
 However, if another team member is assigned to cover business for someone on leave, they should be assigned the opportunity in SFDC but not the account.
 Team members covering opportunities will be compensated on the opportunities that they close in their name.
 Reassigning accounts may trigger quota changes.

-For Solution Architects and Management and Technical Account Managers and Management, payment will be calculated for individuals using actual team performance while on leave.
+For Solution Architects and Management and Customer Success Managers and Management, payment will be calculated for individuals using actual team performance while on leave.
 These roles will not be eligible for quota relief during parental leave.

 For Sales roles with a utilization attainment, like the [Professional Services Engineer](/handbook/customer-success/professional-services-engineering/#team-metrics), since the utilization attainment is based on delivering above 70% of available billable hours, we apply the baseline attainment linked to utilization attainment, 50%.